10 Reasons to Go on An Italian River Cruise

 5. Delve into history and culture

-We’ve designed a range of private, and often exclusive, shore excursions as part of our Italy cruises so you’ll be able to experience an immersion into the rich culture and history of places along the way.
-You can discover the Roman, Etruscan and Byzantine history of the Veneto region and the stunning Renaissance art and architecture of Chioggia, Ferrara and Mantua.
-Having an onboard guide throughout the cruise means you’ll get a history lesson delivered in the most appealing of ways.
+You can discover the Roman, Etruscan, and Byzantine history of the Veneto region and the stunning Renaissance art and architecture of Chioggia, Ferrara and Mantua.
+Having an onboard Tour Guide throughout the cruise means you’ll get a history lesson delivered in the most appealing of ways.

-6. Cruises to Italy offer unique experiences
+6. Cruises in Italy offer unique experiences

 7. Get up close to nature